instantOS/instantos.github.io/faq.md

 ## Wayland

-instantWM now supports both X11 and Wayland!
-The Rust rewrite includes native Wayland support.
+instantWM supports both X11 and Wayland.
 You can choose which session to use:

 - **X11**: instantwm-x11 (traditional X11 session)
 - **Wayland**: instantwm-wayland (native Wayland compositor)

-Wayland support includes most features from the X11 version, with continued development to maintain feature parity.
+The Wayland session has most features of the X11 version, and work on full parity is ongoing.
 Both sessions share the same configuration file at `~/.config/instantwm/config.toml`.

 ## Can I change keybindings